patinkaew/TicTacToe3D/README.md

 Making 3D TicTacToe using processing

 # How to play/ Control
-w - move actor into \n
+w - move actor into

 s - move actor out of

 a - move actor to the left

 d - move actor to the right

-DELETE - reset the position of actor to start position (defalut is in 0,0,0) space - drop sphere with color corresponding to each player
+DELETE - reset the position of actor to start position (defalut is in 0,0,0)

+space - drop sphere with color corresponding to each player

 # Classes
 TicTacToe3D - main runner

-Actor - a cursor that can be moved around and drop shpere in each cell Cell - a object representing each cell in the box Locator - a helper to manage array like adding two arrays together
+Actor - a cursor that can be moved around and drop shpere in each cell

+Cell - a object representing each cell in the box

+Locator - a helper to manage array like adding two arrays together

 # Note